jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 But if you are on your local network, that probably will not work, because your firewall only NATs from WAN to LAN and not LAN to LAN.
 The easiest way to solve this is to use split DNS.
 Tell your DNS server, that instead of answering cloud.yourdomain.com with 85.29.10.1 it should answer it with 192.168.1.10.
 This is done by unbound overrides.
 Most home routers don't offer unbound, so you may need to look into setting up a pi-hole DNS server.
 Another option that should work (but I have not looked into it!) is Hairpin NAT.

+### Optional: HTTP Strict Transport Security (HSTS)
+This  is optional.
+You can preload HTTP Strict Transport Security (HSTS) for your domain and all your subdomains.
+That way you gain security by forcing all your domains and subdomains to use HTTPS.
+To learn more about HSTS and how you can enable it for your domain, go to https://hstspreload.org/

 ## Getting ready
 ```bash